track/plugin/README.md

 You're ready to go!

-## Custom Implementations
+## API Requests
-We welcome any custom community implementations, this plugin simply sends requests to our backend API and endpoints are documented below.
+Below we have documented the api requests that this plugin performs, we allow for any custom server implementations to be written.
+We have listed the endpoints and required payloads for this below.

 Base URL: `https://app.analyse.net/api/v1/`

 _All requests require the `X-SERVER-TOKEN` header with the token provided._

----

 **Server Information**

-URL: `server`
+ - URL: `server`

-Type: `GET`
+ - Type: `GET`

 ---

 **Player Sessions**

-URL: `server/sessions`
+ - URL: `server/sessions`

-Type: `POST`
+ - Type: `POST`

-Example Payload:
+_Example Payload_

 ```json
 {